HumaIlyas/Project-1/README.md

 ## User stories

 ### As a website owner
-* I want that make sure that users are able to use the website intuitively and easily.
+* I want to make sure that users are able to use the website intuitively and easily.
 * I would like to present the information about the provisions and opportunities for yoga at Delft Body & Mind Center.
 * I would like to present an offer about the prices for classes and cards for yoga lessons on the website clearly to potential customers.
 * I need to make sure that the information on the website is always up to date.
-* I need to make sure that new and current customers will find a professional help with learning yoga techniques.
+* I need to make sure that new and current customers will find a professional help for learning yoga techniques.
 * I would like to keep the possibility of socialization for new and current yoga learners.

 ### As a new customer